 Some states in Australia have recently passed laws allowing police to forcibly test anyone they think might have been exposed to HIV via spitting or biting.
 Even though expert scientific consensus argues that this only leads to unnecessary worry for police – who will not have been at risk – and violates the rights of the people forcibly tested.

 Once again, we are not saying anyone living with HIV should not visit these countries.
 Rather, if you go, and plan to have sex, know the laws and penalties associated with your status.

 Before you go…

-At this point, you may be wondering if there is any place in the world that is truly gay friendly.
+At this point, you may be wondering if there is any place in the world that is truly gay-friendly.
 Our simple answer is, NO!
 That is the reality of our lives.
-Ignoring this fact, down playing it and/or believing it can never happen to you, or in a particular place, leaves you uneducated and vulnerable.
-This vastly increases if you are also a man of colour and/or living with HIV or a disability.
+Ignoring this fact, downplaying it and/or believing it can never happen to you, or in a particular place, leaves you uneducated and vulnerable.
+This vastly increases if you are also a man of color and/or living with HIV or a disability.

-Finally, every one of our festivities has the possibility of being a “super spreader” event for STDs, monkey pox, Covid19 and even the flu and common cold.
-Not because of our sexual orientation, but because these spots are normally crowded, with guys in close proximity and usually engaging in some level of sexual activity.
+Finally, every one of our festivities has the possibility of being a “super spreader” event for STDs, monkeypox, Covid19, and even the flu and common cold.
+Not because of our sexual orientation but because these spots are typically crowded, with guys in close proximity and usually engaging in some level of sexual activity.

 NOT THAT THERE IS ANYTHING WRONG WITH THIS.

-With all of this being said, we live on an amazing planet with wonders worthy of excursions that we deserve to experience to the fullest.
-So GO, but as an educated traveler, and not a clueless tourist.
+With all of this being said, we live on a fantastic planet with wonders worthy of excursions that we deserve to experience to the fullest.
+So GO, but as an educated traveler and not a clueless tourist.